mablack/cordova-diagnostic-plugin/README.md

 #### Building for API 22 or lower

-For users who wish to build against API 22 or below, there is a branch of the plugin repo which contains all the functionality __except Android 6 runtime permissions__.
+For users who wish to build against API 22 or below, there is a branch of the plugin repo which contains most of the plugin functionality __except Android 6 runtime permissions__.
 This removes the dependency on API 23 and will allow you to build against legacy API versions (22 and below).

 The legacy branch is published to npm as [`cordova.plugins.diagnostic.api-22`](https://www.npmjs.com/package/cordova.plugins.diagnostic.api-22), so you'll need to use this plugin ID when adding it: